jacyl4/tcsss/README.md

 ### Resource Limits

-- `rlimit` values for `nofile`, `nproc`, and `memlock` scale automatically with memory tiers.
+- Process limits are managed by the systemd unit (`LimitNOFILE`, `LimitNPROC`, etc.) shipped with the service.
-- PAM/systemd templates populate `/etc/security/limits.conf` and `/etc/systemd/system.conf` with sensible defaults.
+- Templates focus on sysctl tuning; limits templates are optional and can populate `/etc/security/limits.conf` and `/etc/systemd/system.conf` when present.
-- `setrlimit` is applied immediately after startup to guarantee runtime resources.

 ### Route Optimization